parnamondal/HeartDisease_AnalysisandEvaluation/README.md

-# HeartDisease_AnalysisandEvaluation
+# HeartDisease_Prediction_and_Evaluation

 World Health Organization has estimated that four out of five cardiovascular diseases(CVD) deaths are due to heart attacks .
-This whole research intends to pinpoint the ratio of patients who possess a good chance of being affected by CVD and also to predict the overall risk using #####Logistic Regression .
+This whole research intends to pinpoint the ratio of patients who possess a good chance of being affected by CVD and also to predict the overall risk using Logistic Regression .

 ### What is Logistic Regression ?
-Logistic Regression(https://machinelearningmastery.com/logistic-regression-for-machine-learning/) is a statistical and machine-learning techniques classifying records of a dataset based on the values of the input fields .
+[Logistic Regression](https://machinelearningmastery.com/logistic-regression-for-machine-learning/) is a statistical and machine-learning techniques classifying records of a dataset based on the values of the input fields .
 It predicts a dependent variable based on one or more set of independent variables to predict outcomes .
 It can be used both for binary classification and multi-class  classification .